When Is Dismissal for Using Offensive Language Unfair? A Tribunal Case Study

 Background

-The claimant was dismissed for gross misconduct.
-He claimed unfair dismissal and discrimination arising from a disability.
+The claimant was dismissed for gross misconduct and brought claims of unfair dismissal and discrimination arising from disability.

 The employment tribunal upheld the claimant’s claims.